hhvm/hhvm.com/_posts/2022-07-11-experimenting-with-nix-github-actions-and-visual-studio-code.markdown

-In addition, if you want to build HHVM from source, add the following setting to disable sandboxing because HHVM cannot be built in Nix's sandbox build environment.
+In addition, if you want to build HHVM from source, add the following setting to disable sandboxing because HHVM cannot be built in Nix's sandboxing build environment.